sanvyx-sancre/San-Browser/README.md

-A browser im working on written in python using the "PyQt5" and "PyQt5WebEngine" libraries.
+An Open Source and Free browser im working on written in python using the "PyQt5" and "PyQt5WebEngine" libraries.
 This project is nothing big, i'm just working on it 'cuz im bored.

 Download link (Linux executable) : https://qiwi.gg/file/kpSq1598-browser